jjfoster99/jjfoster99/README.md

 ### Hi there 👋, I'm Joe Foster
-#### Data Science Student at CU Boulder living in Clemson, South Carolina
+#### Data Science Student at CU Boulder

-I am a current a Graduate Student at Colorado University Boulder studying Data Science.
+I am currently a graduate student at the University of Colorado Boulder, studying Data Science.
+I currently work and live in the Clemson area of South Carolina.

 Skills: Python / R / SQL / Stata / Tableau